 Proposals should describe the activity, provide a budget, and indicate the amount of funding requested.
 Obtaining the support of your immediate supervisor is a required part of the application process.
 Awards are made on a first-come, first-served, basis and are subject to the availability of funds.

 Please note that all who receive funds involving travel must adhere to the Berea College Travel Policy.

 Report on Completion

-Staff who receive Staff Development Funding are to submit a report via email within 30 days of the completion of the project via email to a designated staff member within the Division.
+Staff who receive Staff Development Funding are to submit a report via email within 30 days of the completion of the project via email to a designated staff member within the Division (Staff members in the academic division are not required to complete a report after their project has been completed).
 Those staff members are as follows: